atadkase/VidNamer/README.md

 If you do not want to install python, you can grab a compiled executable zip here: [Download VidNamer for Windows](https://github.com/atadkase/VidNamer/releases/download/v1.0/vidnamer_v1.0_windows.zip)

-Github does not provide a permanent URL for the latest artifact, so I have to update this link manually.

 ## Using the tool
 ### Backup all files before using this tool!
 I cannot stress the importance of backing up your files more.
 This tool is not written to production standards and may have bugs.
 Use it at your own risk.